Capillary/api-documentation/source/includes/_survey.md

-formId* | Provide the unique form id of the survey campaign tokenId* | Provide the unique id assigned to a customer to submit a survey fieldValue* | Specify the value/answer chosen for the question entityType | Specify the entity type of the survey - checkBox/TextBox/SelectBox/TextArea/radiobutton entityId | Pass the id of the respective entity type responseChannel | Specify the response channel - online/ offline
+formId* | Provide the unique form id of the survey campaign tokenId* | Provide the unique id assigned to a customer to submit a survey fieldValue* | Specify the value/answer chosen for the question entityType | Specify the entity type of the survey - transaction, complaint, or feedback entityId | Pass the id of the respective entity type responseChannel | Specify the response channel - Email, Call Center, Social, or Instore

 ## Retrieve Details of a Survey

+> Sample Request

 ```html
 http://us.intouch.capillarytech.com/v2/survey?extRefId=123
 ```

+> Sample Response

 ```json
 {